UK backs continued use of AstraZeneca vaccine after five cases of rare blood clots

 “Exactly these sort of conditions have been seen in patients with COVID-19 prior to the vaccines being available.”

-Reporting by Alistair Smout and Guy Faulconbridge, additional reporting by Kate Holton and Kate Kelland; Editing by Nick Macfie
+Reporting by Alistair Smout and Guy Faulconbridge, additional reporting by Kate Holton, Estelle Shirbon, Paul Sandle and Kate Kelland; Editing by Nick Macfie and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.